 Blackfoot Challenge PROJECT BRIEF

-Few things sound more authentically western than the job title of Range Rider.
-The Blackfoot Challenge’s program lives up to the name, providing essential on-the-ground services that ensure the coexistence of wildlife and ranching—two sides of the Blackfoot Valley’s rich heritage.
+The Blackfoot Challenge does it all in their vital region of central Montana, providing essential on-the-ground services that ensure the coexistence of wildlife and agriculture—two sides of the Blackfoot Valley’s rich heritage.

 The Blackfoot Challenge is a collaborative of local landowners and conservationists who facilitate the longest-running Range Rider program in the country—not to mention winter carnivore monitoring, human-bear conflict reduction programs, and scientific studies within communities.
 Each summer, range riders monitor livestock and predators across 40,000 acres of rugged country, checking herd health, updating ranchers and community members on wolf and grizzly travel, and detecting and removing carcasses from high-risk sites.